Sam Brown (singer)

-Samantha Brown (born 7 October 1964) is an English singer, musician and songwriter.
+Samantha Brown (born 7 October 1964) is an English singer, songwriter and musician.

 Brown is a blue-eyed soul and jazz singer, and ukulele and piano player.
-She came to prominence in the late 1980s as a solo artist, and released six singles that entered the UK Singles Chart during the 1980s and 1990s.
+She came to prominence in the late 1980s as a solo artist and released eight singles that entered the UK Singles Chart during the 1980s and 1990s.
 Her solo singles, sometimes dealing with lost love, include "Stop!", "This Feeling", "Can I Get a Witness", "Kissing Gate", "With a Little Love" and "Just Good Friends".
-She worked as a session backing vocalist, working with artists such as Gary Moore, George Harrison, Small Faces, Spandau Ballet, Adam Ant, Jon Lord (of Deep Purple), Pink Floyd (also David Gilmour), The Firm, Dodgy and Nick Cave.
+She worked as a session backing vocalist, working with artists such as Gary Moore, George Harrison, Small Faces, Spandau Ballet, Adam Ant, Jon Lord (of Deep Purple), Pink Floyd, David Gilmour, The Firm, Dodgy and Nick Cave.

-Brown released her debut album Stop! in 1988 and in total has released seven studio albums, one live album, one EP and three compilation albums, as well as three albums as part of the group Homespun.
-She developed serious problems with her singing voice in 2007 after which she stopped recording and singing live until 2023 when she released album Number 8.
+Brown released her debut album Stop! in 1988 and in total has released seven studio albums, one live album, one EP, and three compilation albums, as well as three albums as part of the group Homespun.
+She developed serious problems with her singing voice in 2007 after which she stopped recording and singing live until 2023 when she released the album Number 8.

 Early years

 Samantha Brown was born on 7 October 1964, in Stratford, east London, England.
 She is the daughter of musician Joe Brown and session singer Vicki Brown.
 Brown's first work in the music industry was in 1978 aged 14, when she sang backing vocals on the final studio album by the Small Faces, 78 in the Shade.
-She also worked as a backing vocalist with several other bands, including Spandau Ballet and with her mother on former Deep Purple keyboardist Jon Lord's third solo album Before I Forget.
+She also worked as a backing vocalist with several other bands, including Spandau Ballet, and with her mother on former Deep Purple keyboardist Jon Lord's third solo album Before I Forget.